 Now that we have that out of the way let’s get to the question.
 The answer is it depends.
 It depends on the size of the motor driving the tool.

-A reciprocating saw, so named because of the short, back and forth cutting stroke of the blade, is a beast that will cut through just about anything, including nails.
+A reciprocating saw, so named because of the blade’s short, back-and-forth cutting stroke, is a beast that will cut through almost anything, including nails.
 Cutting speeds range from between 2600 and 3000 strokes per minute.
 It’s not a fine cutting and crafting work tool, for sure.
-As such, it requires a fair amount of power to do its job well.
+It requires a fair amount of power to do its job well.

 Milwaukee brand introduced the Sawzall in the early 1950s, trademarking the name, which is now used generally to refer to any reciprocating saw.
 A 12 amp Sawzall at 120 volts will need 1440 watts of power: 120v x 12amps – 1440 watts.

 Most homes have an electrical service of between 100 and 200 amps.
-Since 12 amps has an 1800 watt capacity, your household electricity supply and 15 amp circuit breakers will be able to give the Sawzall what it needs to do the job.
+Since 12 amps have an 1800-watt capacity, your household electricity supply and 15 amp circuit breakers will be able to give the Sawzall what it needs to do the job.